zalando/restful-api-guidelines/resources/Resources.md

 ## {{ book.must }} Identify resources and Sub-Resources via Path Segments

+Some API resources may contain or reference sub-resources.
+Embedded sub-resources, which are not top-level resources, are parts of a higher-level resource and cannot be used outside of its scope.
+Sub-resources should be referenced by their name and identifier in the path segments.

+Composite identifiers must not contain “/” as a separator.
+In order to improve the consumer experience, you should aim for intuitively understandable URLs, where each sub-path is a valid reference to a resource or a set of resources.
+For example, if “/customers/12ev123bv12v/addresses/DE\_100100101” is a valid path of your API, then “/customers/12ev123bv12v/addresses”, “/customers/12ev123bv12v” and “/customers” must be valid as well.

 Basic URL structure:

     /{resources}/[resource-id]/{sub-resources}/[sub-resource-id]
+    /{resources}/[partial-id-1][separator][partial-id-2]

 Examples:

     /carts/1681e6b88ec1/items
     /carts/1681e6b88ec1/items/1
+    /customers/12ev123bv12v/addresses/DE_100100101

 ## {{ book.should }} Only Use UUIDs If Necessary